Prathamkakade/Olympic-Data-Analytics-with-Azure-Technologies-and-Power-BI/README.md

 ## Overview

 Welcome to the Olympic Data Analytics project powered by Azure Technologies and enhanced with Power BI!
 This project showcases the utilization of various Azure services for data ingestion, transformation, orchestration, and analytics.
-Here's a summary of what we've accomplished:
+Here's a summary of what I've accomplished:

-- **Azure Data Factory:** We leveraged Azure Data Factory for data ingestion, transformation, and orchestration, ensuring a streamlined data pipeline.
+- **Azure Data Factory:** I leveraged Azure Data Factory for data ingestion, transformation, and orchestration, ensuring a streamlined data pipeline.

 - **Azure Data Lake Gen 2:** Data was efficiently stored and managed in Azure Data Lake Gen 2, providing scalability and security.